How to Train Your Dog to Do Obstacle Courses

 Use Lures and Rewards

-Dog any eater like picky and missy, use treats or toys to guide your dog through each obstacle.
+If your dog is an eater, like picky and missy, use treats or toys to guide it through each obstacle.
 For example, use a treat to lead your dog through a tunnel or over a jump.
-Gradually reduce the use of lures as your dog becomes more familiar with the obstacles.

 Clicker Training

 Clicker training is a great way to get more results.
 Consider using a clicker to mark the exact moment your dog completes an obstacle.
 Pair the click with a reward to reinforce the behavior.
-This can help your dog understand what specific actions lead to positive outcomes.

 Practice Regularly